 - Children’s temperature will be taken on arrival at the Nursery by a member of staff and before being allowed to enter.
 The temperature will be recorded.
 A child with a temperature over 37.8 will not be permitted to attend Nursery and will be required to isolate and be tested using a PCR COVID test.

 - Any child who has been administered paracetamol on the day of attendance will not be permitted to attend the nursery on that day, as paracetamol can mask a high temperature.
 An alternative session will be offered if possible and at the Manager’s discretion.

 - Children will be required to sanitise their hands before entering the Nursery.

-- Smaller amounts of children in the setting may be advised or preferable, this can be achieved by, but not limited to:
+When smaller groups (Bubbles) of children in the setting are advised or preferable, this can be achieved by, but not limited to:

 - Making alterations to children’s days or sessions.